Skip links

 How to File a Complaint

-If you have any complaints about this Notice or our data processing, you may contact the governmental body associated with your country of residence.
-Alternatively, you can contact:
+If you have any complaints about this Policy or our data processing, you may contact the data protection supervisory authority in your country of residence or employment.
+The supervisory authority for AJJDC EAA is:

 Hungarian National Authority for Data Protection and Freedom of Information